pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 **<https://api.math.tools/numbers/nod>**

 (We provided the same information at the last part, where we needed to give those to the https request, remember?.
-When we\'re done, select
+When we're done, select
 \"Import\" to finish this step.

 {{< image alt="custom-connector-7.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-7.png" >}}

 feels familiar?

-Now it\'s time to actually create the connector.
+Now it's time to actually create the connector.
 Select \"Create connector\" in the upper right corner and keep your fingers crossed

 Usually you get a success notification :white_heavy_check_mark: above